 Are user numbers and user-growth numbers causing a hype to advertisers, and, thus, a bubble in Facebook ad rates, and, thus, a bubble in Facebook’s earnings, and, thus, a bubble in Facebook’s stock?
 After all, what has user-growth got to do with advertising?
 Companies that advertise on television select their spots based on number of viewers that can be reached, and then pay ad rates accordingly.
 They are not concerned with viewer-growth.
 They are only concerned with viewers reached.

-If Facebook can’t prove that its ads are specifically targeted as an advertiser needs and can’t prove that ads equal clicks and that clicks equal purchases- then how is social media any better a way to advertise than any other medium?
+If Facebook can’t prove that its ads equal clicks- and that clicks equal purchases- then how is social media any better a way to advertise than any other medium?
 Let’s see the data- then let’s judge if Facebook, as an advertising medium, has legs- and if Facebook can, well … save face.

 Neil S. Siskind, Esq., President